deepakkumaravelu/SIH_Project/README.md

 # Synergy crew
-A platform for students to post their college projects and find already existing ideas.
+A platform for students to post their college projects and to find already existing ideas.